guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-28: Linked favicon and documented placement for `Favicon_pieceofcake.png`.
 - 2025-10-28: Added historical review pages with snapshot-based heading report retrieval and read-only note handling.
 - 2025-10-28: Restyled top navigation with white background, colored active underline, and subtle shadow.
+- 2025-10-28: Switched default background to pure white and wrapped cake navigation in a floating card.